VamBen/Breast-cancer-classification/README.md

 # Breast-cancer-classification

-## 📁 Dataset
+##  Dataset

 The dataset used is the **Breast Histopathology Images** from Kaggle:
 🔗 [Click here to access it](https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images)

-This dataset contains:
+This IDC dataset contains:
-- Microscopic images of breast tissue.
+- Microscopic images of breast tissue, labeled as:
-- Labeled as:
   - `0`: Non-cancerous
-  - `1`: IDC positive (cancerous)
+  - `1`: Cancerous

 ---

-## 🧠 Project Overview
+## Project Overview

-### 📌 Step 1: Feature Extraction (Deep Learning)
+### 1: Feature Extraction (Deep Learning)
 - Images are processed using **MobileNetV2** (pre-trained on ImageNet).
 - The top classification layer is removed.
 - Features are extracted using **Global Average Pooling**.
 - Extracted features are saved into a CSV file for further processing.

-### 📌 Step 2: Classification (Machine Learning)
+###  2: Classification (Machine Learning)
-- Features from the CSV are fed into an **XGBoost Classifier**.
+- Features from the CSV are fed into **decision Tree Classifier** initially, but a more robust approach is taken later via **XGBoost Classifier**.
-- Handles class imbalance using `scale_pos_weight`.
+- Handles class imbalance using SMOTE
-- Uses `logloss` as the evaluation metric.
-- Performance is evaluated using accuracy, F1-score, and ROC AUC.
+- Performance is evaluated using accuracy and F1-score.

----

-## 🔧 Technologies Used

-- Python 🐍
-- TensorFlow / Keras 🧠
-- OpenCV 📷
-- XGBoost 🌲
-- Pandas & NumPy 📊
-- tqdm ⏳